 Oppède, besides it’s natural beauty is famous for the church Notre-Dame-Dalidon which you can hike up to for beautiful sights.
 The fresco inside the church is very impressive as well.
 We also stopped by a cute cafe Le Petit for a bite to eat.

 Roussillon is famous for its magnificent red cliffs and ochre quarries, rich in hematite (the mineral form of iron oxide) that imparts these deep red and yellow shades.
 Go on the Ochre trail (short or long one, has a small entrance fee) and admire the natural beauty surrounding you.

 Most Beautiful Provence Villages #15 Sault

-Most Beautiful Provence Villages #16 Saint-Saturnin-Lès-Apt
+Our Favorite Provence villages #16 Saint-Saturnin-Lès-Apt

-Saint-Saturnin-Lès-Apt , close to the more bustling Apt, was probably my most favorite of all the villages that we visited in Provence.
+Saint-Saturnin-Lès-Apt , close to the more bustling Apt, was probably my most favorite of all the beautiful provence villages that we visited in south of France.
 A quiet beautiful place not crowded by tourists, it has a beautiful elevated region with a windmill that provides breathtaking views of the Luberon valley.

 Most Beautiful Provence Villages and Towns -Handy Map